Which Annamaet Grain Free Recipes Get

 Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

-Annamaet Grain Free Aqualuk cold water fish formula was selected to represent the others in the line for this review.
+Annamaet Grain Free Aqualuk Cold Water Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food